 Section 2.
 Finance Committee.
 The Finance Committee (the “FC”) is responsible for ensuring the financial well‐being of the Society by reviewing and providing guidance regarding the Society’s financial matters, including the finances of the Society’s journal, Freshwater Science.
 Specifically, the FC assures that internal controls are in place, that an independent, annual financial review is completed by a Certified Public Accountant, and that the financial analyses and projections necessary for continued operation of the Society are provided in a timely fashion.
 The FC reviews all financial statements and reports on financial activity to the Board in a clear and concise manner so that both new and returning Directors can fully understand the financial status of the Society.
 The FC reports to the Board, and shall provide the Executive Committee with financial information as requested.
 The FC shall present an annual budget to the Board for approval, which shall also include three (3) year budget projections.

-The FC shall consist of seven (7) voting members: the President, President‐Elect, Past‐President, Treasurer, and three (3) appointed members.
-The Executive Director shall serve as a non‐voting member.
+The FC shall consist of seven (7) voting members in addition to the chair: the President, President‐Elect, Past‐President, Treasurer, and three (3) appointed members.
+The Executive Director and Chair of the Publications Committee shall serve as a non‐voting members.